 Psychological safety refers to an individual’s perception of the consequences of taking an interpersonal risk or a belief that a team is safe for risk taking in the face of being seen as ignorant, incompetent, negative, or disruptive.
 In a team with high psychological safety, teammates feel safe to take risks around their team members.
 They feel confident that no one on the team will embarrass or punish anyone else for admitting a mistake, asking a question, or offering a new idea.

 Why does psychological safety matter to your business?
+Psychological Safety is the number one driver of team performance and one of your greatest Workplace Health and Safety risks.
+As an indicator of organisational risk and success - psychological safety should be the lead indicator reviewed by everyone in management and leadership.
 Team performance and productivity, employee engagement, customer experience, and revenue has a direct correlation to the psychological safety of your employees.
 If you don’t believe us look at Google’s Project Aristotle.

 Amy Edmondson is considered the expert in psychological safety after years of research in hospitals, manufacturing and industry.